 If they are leaking, then yes.
 They are much easier / cheaper when done with a timing belt.

 If they are not leaking, then it’s up to you.
-We’re are going to recommend it, since there is no down side for us to do so.
-If we recommend the seals and you choose not to do them and they start to leak and you need to do the timing belt over again, then we’re off the hook
+We’re going to recommend it, since there is no downside for us to do so.
+If we recommend the seals and you choose not to do them and they start to leak and you need to do the whole job over again, then we’re off the hook.

 Should I replace the timing belt tensioner / idler?